Louisiana

 What Are the OSHA “Fatal Four” Accidents in Construction?

-OSHA narrowed down the most common construction fatalities as the following “fatal four”:
+OSHA lists the most common construction fatalities as the following “fatal four”:

-• Falls (39.9% total construction fatalities)
+• Falls (39.9% of total construction fatalities)

-• Electrocution (8.5% total construction fatalities)
+• Electrocution (8.5% of total construction fatalities)

-• Violating safety standards or OSHA regulations
+• Violate safety standards or OSHA regulations

-• Improperly secured equipment
+• Improperly secure work equipment

-• Failure to maintain construction equipment
+• Fail to adequately maintain tools or equipment

 Injured?
 Our Louisiana Construction Accident Lawyers Can Help.